If you’re in debt and can’t pay it back, obtain a loan, or don’t have anyone to borrow from, it may be time to file bankruptcy.

 6. You may get to keep some assets

-In Chapter 13, you’ll follow a repayment plan to pay off many of your assets; but you will be able to keep them.
+In Chapter 13, you’ll follow a repayment plan to pay off many of your assets, but you can keep them.

-Even in Chapter 7, some assets are considered exemptions from liquidation such as the home, vehicles, Social Security, retirement accounts, and any tools or musical instruments required for you to earn a living.
+Even in Chapter 7, some assets are considered exemptions from liquidation, such as your primary home, vehicles, Social Security, retirement accounts, and any tools or musical instruments required for earning a living.

-8. Filing may temporarily stop foreclosure or car repossession
+8. Filing may stop foreclosure or car repossession

 9. Debts will be settled for less than what you owe

-In Chapter 7, creditors will be forced to take whatever payment is determined in your bankruptcy case, which could ultimately mean no payment at all.
+In Chapter 7, creditors will be forced to take whatever payment is determined in your bankruptcy case, which could ultimately mean no payment.

-When filing Chapter 13 you’ll be required to pay back some debt depending on what the trustee decides, and which creditors are owed funds.
-The determination is based on your financial situation and current ability to repay debts.
+When filing Chapter 13, you’ll be required to pay back some debt depending on what the trustee decides and which creditors are owed funds.
+The determination is based on your financial situation and ability to repay debts.

 10. It removes dischargeable debts